pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/authentication.md

 #### 2. Configure SAML integration for your Okta app

 1. On the Create SAML Integration page, under General Settings, enter a name for your app.
-1. (Optional) Upload a logo and choose the visibility settings for your app.
+1. (Optional) Upload a logo and choose visibility settings for your app.
 1. Choose Next.
 1. Under GENERAL, for Single sign on URL, enter `https://pact-saas-prod-1.auth.ap-southeast-2.amazoncognito.com/saml2/idpresponse`.
 1. For Audience URI (SP Entity ID), enter urn: `urn:amazon:cognito:sp:ap-southeast-2_x0L1olP0D`